 Timothy Washington has been charged with first-degree murder and is being held without bail.

-This incident will continue to be investigated by the Baltimore County Police Arson Unit.
+This incident remains under investigation by the Baltimore County Police Homicide Unit.